 - Permanent fatigue sensation

 - Irritation and mood change

 - You are overweight (body mass index, BMI> 28)

 Family doctor who suspects sleep apnea will send patient to a sleep clinic for a more detailed consultation.

 In sleep clinic:

-- You will be asked how many hours you sleep per night, how often you wake up at night and how long such awakens last, how long it takes to fall asleep, whether you feel well rested in the morning and / or how much you feel sleepy during the day.
-Doctor will also ask if you have symptoms of sleep apnea such as loud snoring, snorting, morning headaches.
-These questions might need to be answered by your other half as well, because of some symptoms you might not be aware while sleeping.
+- You will be asked how many hours you sleep per night, how often you wake up at night and how long such awakens last, how long it takes to fall asleep, whether you feel well-rested in the morning and/or how much you feel sleepy during the day.
+The doctor will also ask if you have symptoms of sleep apnea such as loud snoring, snorting, morning headaches.
+These questions might need to be answered by your other half as well, because of some symptoms you might not be aware of while sleeping.

 - Will ask you to fill out a few questionnaires, that will help you assess your mood, sleepiness during the day, habits and quality of life.

 - If sleep apnea or other sleep disorder is suspected, which requires a more detailed assessment, your doctor will appoint you a polysomnography test (sleep study).